- Pop!_OS (Desktop)

 Some users find it a welcome throwback to Windows XP, and packs in all the capabilities of Ubuntu repositories.
 For business users switching to Linux for the first time, this could be a good choice.

 Although a 32-bit x86 distribution is no longer available, you will find both 64- and 32-bit versions for Raspberry Pi, and versions specifically designed for a small range of pocket PCs.

 Tiny Core Linux

 Best ultra-lightweight Linux distro

 A few versions of this ultra-lightweight distro are available to download: A fully functional command line OS image (16MB), a GUI version (21MB), and an installation image (163MB) that’ll support non-US keyboards and wireless networking, as well as giving you a range of window managers to choose from.

 You can run it on a USB drive, CD, or stick it on a hard disk, and it’ll work on any x86 or amd64 system with at least 46 megabytes of RAM and a 486DX processor, although 128MB RAM and a P2 are recommended.
 Arm builds are also available, including Raspberry Pi support.

-Best enterprise server distros
+Best Linux distros 2024: The top enterprise server distros

 In practice, most distros that are good on the desktop are entirely adequate for use as part of your enterprise server infrastructure, although you’ll probably want to install a version without a graphical desktop for most use cases.
 If you operate an enterprise server, you’ll want something with stable Long Term Support versions, responsive security updates, and that’s familiar enough to make it easy to troubleshoot.
 Right now, Ubuntu and Red Hat derivatives are particularly solid choices.